Powers & Duties of a Guardian

 What the Guardian Must Do

 The duties and responsibilities of a guardian vary depending on what type of guardianship is granted.
-The full list is contained in the “Acknowledgment of Duties and Responsibilities Under NRS 159.”
+The full list is contained in the “Acknowledgment of Duties and Responsibilities.”
 This is a form that every guardian must complete once the court has appointed the person as a guardian.
 The guardian must initial each applicable item, sign the form, and file it with the court.

 To learn about all of the responsibilities a guardian assumes, please read the “Guardian’s Acknowledgment of Duties” above.
 However, the very basic responsibilities of a guardian are:

 - Provide proper care, maintenance, education, and support.

 - Supply food, clothing, shelter, and necessaries.

 - Authorize medical, surgical, dental, psychiatric, and psychological care (although some medical treatments, such as experimental treatments, require court approval).

 - Making sure the protected person is properly trained and educated, and that the person has the opportunity to learn a trade, occupation, or profession.

 - File an Annual Report of the Guardian each year letting the court know how the protected person is doing.